 - Offers ankle protection.
 Many guards opt for boots with ankle protection that helps them more easily carry the rest of their gear.

 Also, it’s important to not “cheap out” on a new pair of boots.
 They should be seen as a tool and investment, so take your time, and choose wisely.

 Protective Guard Booths

-If you think guard booths are just for rest breaks, you are wrong.
+Guard booths aren’t just for rest breaks.
 Security guard booths, also known as guardhouses, provide unrivaled protection from the elements and an extra layer of protection for security officers.

 Every guard needs to have a high-quality security torch or flashlight.